Donate to the Museum

 Fundraising Campaign

-The impact of the Covid-19 pandemic has been huge.
+The impact of the Covid-19 pandemic was huge.
 Because we rely on earning money from museum admissions and gift sales in the shop, our income completely stopped during the periods when we had to close.
-This means we start 2021 with little in reserve.
-We are also, sadly, no longer receiving regular financial support from the Clark Trusts as they too have been affected by the economic downturn.
+All museums are finding that visitor numbers are slow to return to pre-pandemic levels, and we now face increases in day-to-day costs such as gas and electricity.

-We will be applying for grants from small trusts and foundations, and larger grants when possible.
-But our lifeblood is small donations from a large number of people –
+We apply for grants from small trusts and foundations, and larger grants when possible.
+But our lifeblood is small donations from a large number of people – people like YOU.
+A regular monthly donation is so important to us, because it gives us certainty about income.
+Your donation really will contribute to keeping this unique museum of working life open, for Bath residents and visitors now and for the next generation.

 Recent successful fundraising initiatives have included: